MonoidMusician/blog/sources/selective_applicatives_theory.md

 - For monads, [`newtype StateT s m o = StateT (s -> m (s, o))`{.haskell}](https://hackage-content.haskell.org/package/mtl-2.3.2/docs/Control-Monad-State-Lazy.html#t:StateT)^[Yes, I prefer that order of the tuple, since it is actually a `Functor`{.haskell} then.] is the state monad transformer.
 - For arrows more generally, it is [`newtype StateArrow s p i o = StateArrow (p (s, i) (s, o))`{.haskell}](https://hackage.haskell.org/package/arrows-0.4.4.2/docs/Control-Arrow-Transformer-State.html).^[There is also a `CoStateArrow`{.haskell}, with `p (s -> i) (s -> o)`{.haskell}, but this is not compatible with selective applicative functors.]
-- We can then see that `StateT`{.haskell} is derived via the isomorphism
+- We can then see that `StateT`{.haskell} is derived via the chain of isomorphisms

   ```haskell
   StateArrow s (Kleisli m) i o